couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-views.markdown

 query.setDescending(true);
 ```

 As a side effect of setting the query to descending order you get the documents in reverse order, but you can compensate for that if it's not appropriate.
-Now you can iterate over the results:
+Now that the query attributes are set, you can run the query and iterate over the results:

 ```java
 try {